Windesson/RealTimeFlightPrices/README.md

 What is the expected input
 ===========================
-User will manually enter the airport or city code information in the 'FROM'/'TO' text box, selected the depart and return date then click search
+User will manually enter the airport or city code information or select it from the auto-complete drop-down in the 'FROM'/'TO' text box, select the depart and return date then click search.

+**auto-complete**: Will show top 5 matching based on the user input starts with the airports IATA code or city name or country.

+Note: For a production version of similar App, the user should be limit to only allow to select values from the drop-down list.
+This would avoid unnecessary search for invalid airport code.

 What is the expected output
 ===========================
-If flights found, each flight resposne will contain the `search-source`, `carrier`, `source-destination`, `number of stops`, `flight-price`, `link` to view deal.
+If flights found... each flight response will contain the `search-source`, `carrier`, `source-destination`, `number of stops`, `flight-price`, `link` to view more deals.

-**Link to view** will take the user to either Kayak or Skyscanner to browse for more deals.
+**Link to view deals** this will take the user to either Kayak or Skyscanner to browse for t deals.

 Note: There might be cases where flight results might seem duplicated in the home page, but it actual means that the flight service provider might have similar flights departing on different time. this edge case will be ignore for the present occasion.